 Now, as far as going inside: there are many churches on this itinerary for Porto in a day, and going inside every one of them would get tedious (for the most part, they have a similar interior style).

-The Igrejo do Carmo is one of the better churches to enter, as it’s particularly large and ornate and nominal the entrance fee also covers a museum in the former monastery that’s worth a look.
+The Igrejo do Carmo is one of the better churches to enter, as it’s particularly large and ornate, plus the nominal entrance fee also covers a museum in the former monastery that’s worth a look.

 Stroll over to the famous Sao Bento Train Station.